 Tips for Playing Poker with Kids / Other Card Game Options

-I will be the first to admit that teaching kids to play poker in a hour or two at a birthday party is a little daunting, especially if some of the guests have never played before!
-And then if they have to go up against players who already know the game- well, it's not much fun the new learner.
+I will be the first to admit that teaching kids to play poker in an hour or two at a birthday party is a little daunting, especially if some of the guests have never played before!
+And then if they have to go up against players who already know the game- well, it's not much fun for the new learner.

 There are lots of cheat sheets available online that you can use to help teach your guests the poker hands and their hierarchy.
 This one is my fav: